notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 4  | lParam  |  integer |  `0` unless `type=0` and the second parameter of the message is actually used, or scalar value used when `type=3`.
 5  | sParam  |  string  |  `""` unless `type=1` or `type=3`, in which case this is the string pointed by the second parameter of the message.

-The full list of Scintilla messages for `type=0` and `type=1`, as well as a concise documentation, can be found in [Scintilla.iface](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/scintilla/include/Scintilla.iface).
+The full list of Scintilla messages for `type=0` and `type=1` Scintilla messages, as well as a concise documentation, can be found in [Scintilla.iface](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/scintilla/include/Scintilla.iface).
 More details on those messages can be found in the [Scintilla Docs](https://scintilla.org/ScintillaDoc.html).

-The `wParam` command IDs for `type=1` can be found as the `IDM` constants in the source file [menuCmdID.h](https://github.com/notepad-plus-plus/notepad-plus-plus/trunk/PowerEditor/src/menuCmdID.h), or you can look at the `localization\English.xml` (or your language of choice), which lists the `<Item id="...">` next to the text of the command; the value of the `id` attribute is the "command ID".
+The `wParam` command IDs for `type=2` Notepad++ messages can be found as the `IDM` constants in the source file [menuCmdID.h](https://github.com/notepad-plus-plus/notepad-plus-plus/trunk/PowerEditor/src/menuCmdID.h), or you can look at the `localization\English.xml` (or your language of choice), which lists the `<Item id="...">` next to the text of the command; the value of the `id` attribute is the "command ID".

 For `type=3` search-and-replace macros, see the detailed description in ["Searching > Searching actions when recorded as macros"](../searching/#searching-actions-when-recorded-as-macros).